open-cluster-management-io/open-cluster-management-io.github.io/content/en/concepts/architecture.md

 the extensibility from OCM.
 It can be a controller in the hub cluster, or just a customized agent in the managed cluster, or even the both collaborating in peers.
-The addons are expected to implement the `ClusterManagementAddon` or `ManagedClusterAddon` API of which a detailed elaboration can be found [here](https://open-cluster-management.io/concepts/addon/).
+The addons are expected to implement the `ClusterManagementAddon` or `ManagedClusterAddOn` API of which a detailed elaboration can be found [here](https://open-cluster-management.io/concepts/addon/).

 ---